MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD01_LAB_MANUAL.md

 The main tasks for this exercise are as follows:

-1. Creating a MVC  application
+1. Creating an MVC  application

 2. Explore the application structure